6TH BHAGWAN MAHAVIRA FELLOWSHIP TO STUDY PRAKRIT IN INDIA

 EXAMINATION & PERIODICAL TESTS

 Written examination and viva-voce will be held at the completion of the course.
-During the course, periodical tests in the form of written and oral will be held at regular intervals.
+Written and oral periodical test will be held at regular intervals during the course the course.

 APPLICATION PROCEDURE